Lab Sheet 2

 .....

-It is not the ideal output. setw(n) manipulator eliminates this problem by specifying filed width.
-The value is right-justified within the field.
+This is not the ideal output.
+The setw(n) manipulator eliminates this problem by specifying a minimum field width for the next output item.
+Since setw(n) is a parameterized manipulator, we need to include the <iomanip> header.
+The value is right-aligned within the specified field width by default.
 For example

 ...